openstack/contributor-guide/doc/source/common/git.rst

   notes for the affected project.
 - The ``Depends-On``: <gerrit-change-url> tag is used to refer to a change the current one depends on.
 Use the permalink of the change.
-- ``Task``: 1234: the number of the task in Storyboard implemented by the change.
-- ``Story``: 1234567: the number of the story in Storyboard to which the task being implemented belongs.